 - The dissolution of the marriage was caused due to claimant’s fault;

 The maintenance amount is determined based on the needs of the beneficiary considering his/her standard of living before the divorce and all the necessities for the sustenance of the beneficiary.
-Additionally, if the spouse against whom the maintenance order is issued receives a thirteenth or fourteenth-month pay, then it is possible the maintenance order to include a thirteenth or fourteenth monthly payment.
+Additionally, if the spouse against whom the maintenance order is issued receives a thirteenth or fourteenth salary, then it is possible that the maintenance will include a thirteenth or fourteenth monthly payment.

 Pursuant to section 10 of the Law, each of the spouses can apply to the court to modify or annul the maintenance order.
 The maintenance amount may be decreased or raised based on the circumstances.
 For instance, if the financial situation of the beneficiary improves or if the financial status of the debtor worsens, then the maintenance order can be modified.
 According to the Law 232/1991, the maintenance amount automatically increases by 10% every 24 months (2 years).